Capri2014/Indigo-ROS/README.md

 # Indigo-ROS

-Swithed to a more stable ROS version.
+Swithed to a more stable ROS version to cotinue the exploration.